wUFr/button-clicked/README.md

 # button-clicked
-Tiny typescript lib that changes button state after its clicked.
+Tiny typescript lib which changes button state after its been clicked on.

 Usage: